Skip to main content

 MINIMIZE_LATENCY (default)OpenFGA will serve queries from the cache when possible

-If you write a tuple and you immediately make a check on a relation affected by that tuple using MINIMIZE_LATENCY, the tuple change might not be taken in consideration if OpenFGA serves the result from the cache.
+If you write a tuple and you immediately make a Check on a relation affected by that tuple using MINIMIZE_LATENCY, the tuple change might not be taken in consideration if OpenFGA serves the result from the cache.

 When to use higher consistency